-Mental health and inclusion are from mid-October to 19 December 2023 central themes in the thematic programme ‘mental vulnerability’ of the cultural centre the Koppelkerk in Bredevoort.
-The aim is to reduce the taboo on mental health vulnerability and to make people more active in society and feel more seen and heard.
+Mental health and inclusion were from mid-October to 19 December 2023 central themes in the thematic programme ‘mental vulnerability’ of the cultural centre the Koppelkerk in Bredevoort.
+The aim was to reduce the taboo on mental health vulnerability and to make people more active in society and feel more seen and heard.

 Art exhibition ‘Insider art’

 An exhibition of so-called Outsider Art formed the centrepiece of the programming from October – December 2021.
 Outsider Art is art made by people who are not trained as artists, and often stay outside the art world and society because of psychological problems or a mental handicap.
 At the Koppelkerk they prefer to speak of Insider Art.
 By speaking of Insider Art we break through the dominant discourse of ‘us’ versus ‘them’ (the outsiders).
 And the possibility arises to tell their story within the visual arts.
 In this way, they become part of society and the art world.
 These people make art that comes straight from the heart.
 The passion is tangible and a piece of their inner world becomes visible.

 The Koppelkerk shows work of ten contemporary outsider artists and two artists – Anton Heyboer (1924-2005) and Wim Izaks (1950-1989) – who are normally not considered Outsider Art, but who, according to the Koppelkerk, do fit into the art movement.

 In addition to the exhibition, the Koppelkerk organised: